 Katie Couric has done it all in broadcast journalism — she's hosted the Today Show and her own daytime talk show, she's anchored CBS Evening News, and has been a correspondent for 60 Minutes.
 Now, she's working on a brand new podcast.

 For Couric, it all started at a local radio station where she was hired as an intern by our very own Judge and Scorekeeper Emeritus Carl Kasell.
-Couric was, unsurprisingly, a very good intern, so we've invited her answer three questions about very bad interns.
+Couric was, unsurprisingly, a very good intern, so we've invited her to answer three questions about very bad interns.

 PETER SAGAL, HOST: